Which Local Housing Markets Would Be Most Impacted by the GOP Tax Plan?

 Counties most impacted by reduced mortgage interest rate deduction

-The county-level heat map below shows the percentage of loan originations so far in 2017 where the loan amount was above $500,000 in each county, providing a ballpark estimate of what share of the housing market would be affected if this portion of the tax plan is enacted.
+Nationwide, nearly 99,000 single family home and condo purchases so far in 2017 have involved a mortgage higher than $750,000.
+That represents 3.9 percent of all home purchase loans so far in the year.
+The county-level heat map below shows the percentage of home purchase loan originations so far in 2017 where the loan amount was above $750,000 in each county, providing a ballpark estimate of what share of the housing market would be affected if this portion of the tax plan is enacted.

 Counties most impacted by cap on property tax deduction

 The second proposed change in the GOP proposed income tax plan that impacts homeowners is a new cap on how much homeowners can deduct for property taxes.
 Under the proposal, homeowners can only deduct up to $10,000 in property taxes from their federal income taxes.

 The county-level heat map below shows the share of single family homes and condos in each county where the most recent property tax bill available was more than $10,000.

 Among the 1,731 counties analyzed, those with the highest share of homes with property taxes above $10,000 were Westchester County, New York (73.4 percent); Luna County, New Mexico (68.7 percent); Rockland County, New York (60.0 percent); Mathews County, Virginia (54.4 percent); and New York County (Manhattan), New York (52.5 percent).
 Among those same counties those with the highest volume of homes with property taxes above $10,000 were Nassau County (Long Island), New York (176,946); Los Angeles County, California (165,078); Suffolk County (Long Island), New York (155,592); Bergen County, New Jersey (126,096); and Harris County (Houston), Texas (125,792).